kilojoules-kj/demobox/README.md

 ## DemoBox

+Description:

-First project in internship
-Basic button control to start and stop motor
-Connect to advantech webaccess
-Use rest api or mqtt to retrieve and write data Connect thermocouple and distance sensor
-Implement a error state that trigger if thermocouple or distance sensor out of range
+First project in internship.
+Basic button control to start and stop motor.
+Connect to advantech webaccess for backend.
+Use rest api or mqtt to retrieve and write data.
+Connect thermocouple and distance sensor.
+Implement a error state that trigger if thermocouple or distance sensor is out of range.

 =================================================